 - To make the sauce, add the avocado and 1/4 cup of olive oil into a food processor or blender.
 Blend, then add the basil leaves, sea salt, garlic, and more olive oil by the tablespoon as needed.

 - When the spaghetti squash is done, shred the insides and add to a large serving bowl.
-Add the ingredients you chopped, plus 1 tablespoon of olive oil and 1 teaspoon sea salt and toss.
+Add the ingredients you chopped, plus 1 tbsp. of olive oil and 1 tsp. sea salt and toss.

 - Drizzle over the sauce before enjoying.